-Radiation sickness is damage to your body caused by a large dose of radiation often received over a short period of time (acute).
-The amount of radiation absorbed by the body — the absorbed dose — determines how sick you'll be.
+Radiation sickness is damage to the body caused by a large dose of radiation often received over a short time.
+This is called acute radiation sickness.
+The amount of radiation absorbed by the body, called the absorbed dose, determines how bad the illness will be.

-Radiation sickness is also called acute radiation syndrome or radiation poisoning.
-Radiation sickness is not caused by common imaging tests that use low-dose radiation, such as X-rays or CT scans.
+Radiation sickness also is called acute radiation syndrome or radiation poisoning.
+Radiation sickness is not caused by common medical imaging tests that use low-dose radiation, such as X-rays, CT scans and nuclear medicine scans.

 Although radiation sickness is serious and often fatal, it's rare.
 Since the atomic bombings of Hiroshima and Nagasaki, Japan, during World War II, most cases of radiation sickness have occurred after nuclear industrial accidents, such as the 1986 fire that damaged the nuclear power plant at Chernobyl, Ukraine.

-The severity of signs and symptoms of radiation sickness depends on how much radiation you've absorbed.
+The severity of radiation sickness symptoms depends on how much radiation you've absorbed.
 How much you absorb depends on the strength of the radiated energy, the time of your exposures, and the distance between you and the source of radiation.

-Signs and symptoms are also affected by the type of exposure — such as total or partial body.
+Symptoms also are affected by the type of exposure, such as total or partial body.
 The severity of radiation sickness also depends on how sensitive the affected tissue is.
 For instance, the gastrointestinal system and bone marrow are highly sensitive to radiation.

-The initial signs and symptoms of treatable radiation sickness are usually nausea and vomiting.
+The first symptoms of treatable radiation sickness are usually nausea and vomiting.
 The amount of time between exposure and when these symptoms develop is a clue to how much radiation a person has absorbed.

-After the first round of signs and symptoms, a person with radiation sickness may have a brief period with no apparent illness, followed by the onset of new, more-serious symptoms.
+After the first round of symptoms, a person with radiation sickness may have a brief period with no noticeable illness, followed by the onset of new, more-serious symptoms.

-If you've had a mild exposure, it may take hours to weeks before any signs and symptoms begin.
-But with severe exposure, signs and symptoms can begin minutes to days after exposure.
+If you've had a mild exposure, it may take hours to weeks before symptoms begin.
+But with high exposure, symptoms can begin minutes to days after exposure.

 Possible symptoms include: